Evesham Bell Tower: Early history

 In 1524, Clement Lichfield, Abbot of Evesham, began construction of a large stone freestanding bell tower, replacing Zatton's tower.
 Lichfield, like Zatton, undertook a great deal of work on the abbey and estate, including on the neighbouring churches of St Lawrence and All Saints and it is implied both from contemporary sources and an inscription on the eastern tower arch that the bell tower was intended to be his crowning achievement.

 Construction lasted from 1524 to 1532 and the building fund was supplemented by donations and bequests, both from the population of Evesham and from further afield, one such example being a donation from John Molder, vicar at Little Wolford, Warwickshire.

-Before the Dissolution of the Monasteries, which almost completely wiped Evesham Abbey off the map, Lichfield's tower, and indeed all three which came before it, stood on the north side of the Abbey complex, close to the north transept of the abbey church.
+Before the Dissolution of the Monasteries, which demolished Evesham Abbey, Lichfield's tower, and indeed all three which came before it, stood on the north side of the Abbey complex, close to the north transept of the abbey church.
 The tower's principle facades look east and west, over the monk's graveyard and parish graveyard respectively.
 The tower was built not only to act as a bell tower for the abbey and the two churches, but also as a gateway between the two cemeteries.
-The tower was built with a portal, as the distinction between the burial ground for the monks and that for the ordinary townspeople was important.
+The tower was built with a portal, as the distinction between the burial ground for the monks and that for the townspeople was important.

 During the Dissolution of the Monasteries, the abbot of Evesham, now Philip Hawford since Lichfield's resignation in 1538, petitioned Henry VIII to save the abbey by converting it into a royal collage.
 The petitions failed, however, and the abbey was surrendered and then dissolved in January 1540.
 Demolition progressed quickly and by October of the same year, the majority of the abbey had been reduced to piles of stone.

 Post dissolution

 In August 1541, Philip Hoby, a member of the royal household, was granted a twenty-one year lease of the monastery site in a letter from Henry VIII.
-However, the letter explicitly makes reference to the fact that the bells and tower were excluded from this lease, keeping them for the profit of the crown.
+However, the letter makes reference to the fact that the bells and tower were excluded from this lease, keeping them for the profit of the crown.
 The tower was unable to be demolished until the bells within it were sold for profit.
 However, in John Scudamore's accounts (acting as receiver for Staffordshire, Shropshire, Herefordshire and Worcestershire), he makes note of the fact there is still one bell in the tower.
 In 1553 or 1554, Mary I granted the one remaining bell to the town, describing the tower as a "clock house", thus saving it from demolition.

 At a meeting of the town council in May 1674, it was reported that the pinnacles on the west side of the tower were decaying and that to fund their repair, a levy could be ordered.
 Further repairs were necessary in 1754 when the canopy was repaired, repainted and renewed, and in 1820, to the internal woodwork.